Rokiis1/roadmap/10.Module/postman.md

 9. **Documentation:** Postman auto-generates and hosts browser-viewable API documentation.

 10. **Mock Servers:** Postman allows you to create mock servers.
-A mock server is a fake API before the real one is built, and can be used for testing, or as a placeholder.
+A mock server is a fake API before the real one is built, and can be used for testing.